MarvellEmbeddedProcessors/dao/doc/guides/gsg/install.rst

 Installing DAO package
 ----------------------

-Two typeis of DAO packages are available for installation:
+Two types of DAO packages are available for installation:

 Release version
 ^^^^^^^^^^^^^^^